Complete and bi-continuous invariant of protein backbones under rigid motion: The backbone rigid invariant ( )

+Fig.~\ref{fig:PDB707K_BRI_heatmaps_log} shows heatmaps of the PDB cleaned by Protocol~\ref{prot:cleanPDB}.
+We mapped each of 110+ million residues across all 707+ thousand chains to a pair of coordinates $(x,y)$ from the invariants $\trin$ and $\bri$.
+When many points $(x,y)$ were discretized to a single pixel, its color reflects the number of such points on a logarithmic scale in the color bars of all heatmaps.

 For a backbone of $m$ residues, the first row of the $m\times 9$ matrix $\bri(S)$ contains only three non-zero coordinates.
 Hence the matrix $\bri(S)$ can be considered a vector of length $9(m-1)+3=9m-6$.
 The simplest metric on backbone rigid invariants as vectors in $\R^{9m-6}$ is $L_\infty$ equal to the maximum absolute difference between all corresponding coordinates.

 A small value $\de$ of $L_\infty(\bri(S),\bri(Q))$ guarantees by Theorem~\ref{thm:inverse} that backbones $S,Q$ are closely matched by rigid motion.
 Another metric such as Euclidean distance or its normalization by the chain length has no such guarantees and can be small even for a few outliers that can affect the rigid shape and hence functional properties of a protein.
+Theorem~\ref{thm:motion} proves conditions~\ref{pro:map}(a,b,c,e,f) in Problem~\ref{pro:map} for the invariant $\bri(S)$.